LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 ## Resett a device
-If you need to resett a device use this script proviced by this hero https://pastebin.com/JcEydZ33.
+If you need to completely resett a device use this script proviced by this hero https://pastebin.com/JcEydZ33.

 ```
 Conf t